RodrigoMacielGodoy/PeriodicFileTransfer/README.md

 # Periodic File Auto Transfer
-A software capable of periodicly tranfer files from a source folder to a destination folder based on regular expression matches of files.
+A software capable of periodicly tranfering files from a source folder to a destination folder based on regular expression matches of file name.

 # Features